William0506/Summation/README.md

 2. Install necessary dependencies
 3. For Python scripts: Update file paths in script headers
 4. Execute scripts/programs with appropriate parameters

+**Important**:
+When the upper bound of summation is negative, since real powers of negative numbers may result in complex numbers, the field num, c part cannot be 0.
+If it is 0, it should be replaced with 1 and the imaginary part should be set to 0.

 ### Web Interface
 1. Access through a modern web browser